gh228df/4-in-a-row-AI/README.md

 # Connect 4 / 4 in the row AI

-Target of this project is to solve classic connect 4 game with 6 by 7 board.
-AI can always win a game if it starts first, or play optimally as the second player.
-If the first player makes a mistake, AI can win or at least draw the game.
+The goal of this project is to solve the classic Connect 4 game played on a 6 by 7 board.
+The AI is designed to consistently win when it plays first or to play optimally as the second player.
+If the first player makes a mistake, the AI can secure a win or at least force a draw.

-Evaluation of the board in the beginning is 1 (Which means that the first player can win in 41 move)
+The initial board evaluation is 1, indicating that the first player can force win in 41 moves.

 # Installation